core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 When treating a response to a deterministic request, the Request-Hash option is treated as a Class I option.
 This creates the request-response binding ensuring that no mismatched responses can be successfully unprotected.
 The option does not actually need to be present in the message as transported (the server SHOULD elide it for compactness).
-The client MUST replace any Request-Hash values present in the response with the Request-Tag it sent in the request before any OSCORE processing.
+The client MUST replace any Request-Hash values present in the response with the Request-Hash it sent in the request before any OSCORE processing.

 \[ Suggestion for any OSCORE v2: avoid request details in the request's AAD as individual elements.
 Rather than having 'request_kid', 'request_piv' and (in Group OSCORE) 'request_kid_context' as separate fields, they can better be something more pluggable.
 This would avoid the need to make up an option before processing.  \]